libreswitch/ops/tests/rest/rest_test.md

 - The HTTP response is `200 OK` when executing a GET request with /rest/v1/system/ports/Port1.
 - The configuration data posted is the same as that of the retrieved port.

-The test is passing for "updating a port using If-Match" when the following results occur:

-- The HTTP response is `200 OK`.
-- The HTTP response is `200 OK` when executing a GET request with /rest/v1/system/ports/Port1.
-- The configuration data posted is the same as that of the retrieved port.

-The test is passing for "updating a port using If-Match and * as etag" when the following results occur:

-- The HTTP response is `200 OK`.
-- The HTTP response is `200 OK` when executing a GET request with /rest/v1/system/ports/Port1.
-- The configuration data posted is the same as that of the retrieved port.

-The test is passing for "updating a port using If-Match and a change already applied" when the The HTTP response is `200 OK`.

-The test is passing for "updating a port using If-Match and a not matching etag" when the The HTTP response is `412 PRECONDITION FAILED`.

 The test is passing for "updating a port with the same name as another port" when the HTTP response is `400 BAD REQUEST`.

 The test is passing for "updating a port with a valid string type" when the HTTP response is `200 OK`.